keolo/population/services/importer/README.md

 # Importer

+## Functionality

+* Find CBSA from Zip
+* Check for alternate CBSA
+* Retrieve population estimates
+* Store population metadata for each zip in BoltDB

-## Usage
+## Local Development

-* Download csv files to db directory
+* `cd` to this directory
 * `go run main.go`
-* ../server/population.db should get created
+* Verify `../server/population.db` gets created

+## TODO

+* Add tests
+* Add this service to automated build process
+* Trigger build and deployment when new data/csv files get uploaded